AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-record-views.md

 ---
 title: Manage Record Views
 description: You can display records in a table, timeline, or calendar view when using Adobe Workfront Planning.
+This article describes how you can create a view and edit or delete an existing one.
 author: Alina
 feature: Workfront Planning
 role: User, Admin